 In order to discourage pupils from displaying undesirable behaviours we believe it is important to teach them desirable learning behaviours.
-If a pupil shows an undesirable behaviour staff should ask the pupil to stop the behaviour and should discuss the incident with all those involved, if appropriate.
+If a pupil shows an undesirable behaviour staff should ask the pupil to stop the behaviour and should discuss the incident.
 Staff should encourage pupils to try to resolve disputes themselves and to take responsibility for their own actions.

 We do this via a system of logical consequences designed to teach pupils that there is a consequence to undesirable behaviour.
-Such consequences are linked to the behaviour and should be set within the context of the academy community.